 A story of warring step-siblings has recently gained much attention and serves as a valuable lesson in the importance of making a Will.
-Swindon Wills Solicitor, Megan Phillips considers the case further.
+Swindon Wills Solicitor, Megan Miller considers the case further.

 First – The Legal Presumption

 Section 184 of the Law of Property Act 1925 states that if two or more people die in circumstances where it is not possible to determine who died first, the younger is deemed to survive the elder.
 In a rare case the High Court has been asked to adjudicate on this this legal presumption.

 John and Ann Scarle were both found dead in their home in October 2016 having suffered with hypothermia.
 John and Ann each had one daughter from a previous relationship.
 No expert has been able to say conclusively who died first and therefore a disagreement has arisen between the daughters in relation to the inheritance.

 Mr and Mrs Scarle’s main asset was their house, which was owned jointly.
 Whoever, however briefly, lived longer would have inherited the whole house on the first death.
 On their subsequent death, possibly only moments later, the whole house would then pass to that individual’s daughter.

 Therefore, one daughter will inherit the house, worth around £280,000.
 The other daughter will receive nothing.

 Section 184 of the Law of Property Act 1925 is also known as the “Commorientes Rule” meaning “simultaneous death”.
 The very purpose of this principle is to avoid any doubt as to what should happen to an inheritance if it is not possible to determine who died first.